-SMC operations were briefly audible during the day and audible during the evening and night-time operator attended noise surveys at this location.
-SMC operations generated LAeq(15minute) contributions of <25 dBA during the day, 30 dBA during the evening and 27 dBA during the night-time.
-During the night-time period the SMC operations generated LAmax noise levels of up to 33 dBA.
+SMC operations were briefly audible during the day and barely audible during the evening night-time operator attended noise surveys at this location.
+SMC operations generated an LAeq(15minute) noise contribution of less than 25 dBA during the day, less than 30 dBA during the evening and 25 dBA during the night-time.
+During the night-time, SMC operations generated an LAmax noise level of up to 33 dBA.